Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 ## Troubleshooting

+See the `azure-eventhub` [troubleshooting guide](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md) for details on how to diagnose various failure scenarios.

 ### Logging

 - Enable `azure.eventhub` logger to collect traces from the library.
 - Enable AMQP frame level trace by setting `logging_enable=True` when creating the client.
+- Refer to [this guide](https://learn.microsoft.com/en-us/azure/developer/python/sdk/azure-sdk-logging) on configuring logging for Azure libraries for Python for additional information.

 ```python
 import logging